 - Give examples.

 - Encourage expressing doubts and give explicit means to express doubts (e.g., dedicated column in spreadsheet for comments).
+Listen to their comments: strange comments are usually a door to something you did not know before.

 - Give explicit space to save underlying information (e.g., copy the source paragraph to the spreadsheet; save the article in a specific folder, under a name such that it will be easy to find).